Where theory meets practice

 Can I do my field placement where I work?

 Some students are able to use their work site as a field placement.
+This should be discussed with the Field Education Office early in the field placement process.
 In order for a worksite to be a field placement, the following is required:

 - You must have been employed for at least six months and passed the probationary period.